 The Light/Energy emanating from Krishnamurti was substantial.
 I went through numerous transformational ‘moments’ while in his Presence, ranging from the complete cessation of psychological time, to insights arising out of a pure, white Light, to absolute freedom from conflict in any cell of my body — so much so that at one point I thought 'I' had permanently 'entered' the ineffable Peace of God spoken of in ancient times.
 But this proved not to be so, as the Peace gradually subsided, as egoic tendencies returned.
 Like my father before, I began to consider abandoning all worldly affairs to once again sit at the feet of the Master until Peace returned.

 While in the midst of wrangling over what to do, Peace did, in fact, return, only this time with a message (for lack of a better word).
 'Worry not,' it seemed to proclaim, 'I AM is always here, but you are not always aware.''
 This was not 'spoken' in words but was simply a 'knowing' that was in the Presence of the moment that cannot otherwise be explained.
-Glad to say, however, that since those times the illusion of separateness from the Source of All this IS has completely fallen away.
+Glad to say, however, that since those times the illusion of separateness from the Source of All this IS has faded away.

 While attending my father's Bible lessons some years before, I recorded extensive notes of his teaching and for several years thereafter, read the Bible fervently to sort it all out.
 In the midst of this endeavor I began to sense that I might write a book that would incorporate my father's insights of what the message and teachings in the Bible really meant with those of my own that were then coming to Light.
 Throughout this process I never informed my father of my work, even though we had since become best friends.
 Our father/son roles had faded over time, allowing us to be together absent the ego in play.
 I was a prodigal son who returned 'home' in more ways than one.